 A blood pressure reading of 130/80 or above is classified as hypertension.
 Lowering it is the best way to protect yourself from eye disease, stroke, and heart attack.
 You can take steps to lower and manage your blood pressure, such as the following:

 Exercising is one of the best ways to lower blood pressure.
-If you do about 30 minutes of exercise each day of the week, your blood pressure will drop by 5 to 9 points.
+If you do about 30 minutes of exercise each day (~150 mins/week), your blood pressure will drop by 5 to 8 points.

 Some people make the mistake of thinking that exercise is merely going to a gym.
 Washing your car, gardening, and walking are all forms of exercise.
-However, you should do intensive activities as well, such as swimming, riding your bike, or jogging.
+However, you should do more outdoorsy activities as well, such as swimming, walking, riding your bike, or jogging.

 Too much salt in your diet can raise your blood pressure.
-Experts recommend that you keep your daily salt intake to not less than 1,500 milligrams per day.
+Experts recommend that you keep your daily salt intake to between 1,500-2300 milligrams per day.
 You should check food labels to find out how much salt the food product contains.

-Packaged foods are the main source of the salt you consume.
+Processed foods (packaged food, canned food, deli meats, etc.) are the main source of the salt you consume.
 To reduce your salt intake, it’s better to cook your meals at home.
 Another way is to use spices instead of salt.